Jean-Pierre Roy Invitational

 25.05.24 – 13.07.24

-Embarking on a journey through enthralling three-dimensional realms, Jean-Pierre Roy, Andy Cross and Johnston Foster converge in their exploration of art’s boundless dimensions in JP Invitational.
+Embarking on a journey through enthralling three-dimensional realms, Jean-Pierre Roy, Andy Cross and Johnston Foster converge in their exploration of art’s boundless dimensions in Jean Pierre Roy Invitational.
 The trio began a conversation in their first big New York exhibition together in 2006.
 The show, titled “Stranger than Fiction”, at RARE Gallery presented the three artists against the backdrop of the tumultuous events of the beginning of the 21st century.
 Encompassing a wide range of material and conceptual concerns, Roy, Cross and Foster put both the Art World’s pluralism and the unfolding global shifts of the new century into sharp relief.

 In this exhibition, Roy invites Cross and Foster to continue the conversation between them that started almost 20 years ago in New York.
 While much has changed in the intervening two decades, the pace of change has only increased.
 Now is the perfect time to return to the lens that the work of these three artists puts back on the world and take account of the state of this rapidly paced century.
 The exhibition opening will take place on Saturday, May 25th, 12.00 – 16.00 at Gallery Poulsen, where Jean-Pierre Roy will be making the journey across the Atlantic to hold an artist talk at 13.00.